Kiritocroft/Portofolio/README.md

 3. **Update About:** Tell your story
 4. **Fill Skills:** List technologies you know
 5. **Add Experience:** Education and work history
+6. **Organize Order:** Use drag and drop to arrange content in your preferred order

 ## 🔧 Troubleshooting